The capture job seems to get suspended by online refresh job, will I lose transactions?

 So in a nuthshell: "only resilience" is the safest choice if you don't know which option you should choose.
 If you have a one-to-one replication (and you don't use a /Restrict action on your refresh to filter the dataset) you can choose the 1st option and if you have a one-to-many replication (without /Restriction on the refresh) you can go with the 2nd option to save some time by skipping the previous cycle (transactions in the previous cycle will be transferred to the target side anyway with the refresh).
 If you run your refresh with /Restrict you should always choose the 3rd option.

-No, I meant that if the capture job gets suspended during the refresh is not a problem.
+- No, if the capture job gets suspended during the refresh is not a problem.
 The capture job will know where to continue from when you start it again.